pnkfelix/pnkfx-blog/source/_posts/2019-11-18-rust-bug-minimization-patterns.markdown

 The answer is unfortuately still no: two of the three methods we kept from `mod process` refer to that field.

-But we can do soem directed editing to see if the bug repreoduces after *removing* those references:
+But we can do some [directed editing][demo remove-uses stored_state] to see if the bug repreoduces after *removing* those references:

+[demo remove-uses stored_state]: https://github.com/pnkfelix/demo-minimization/commit/84e6e3d9ecf746e16480d827a5eadacb55246720

 ```diff
 --- INDEX/tock/kernel/src/lib.rs